 Next, use the losetup utility to assign the next available loop device to the newly created partition

 If all these steps have been carried out properly, the partition should be available.
-The lsblk command should confirm that
+Thus, the lsblk command should confirm that

-With the steps above, you should be able to create and mount a partition on a running server.
-Try this and let me know if it works for you.
+With the steps above, you should be able to create a new partition and mount it to an existing Linux server.
+Furthermore, Try this and let me know if it works for you.